a-yiorgos/cursive/README.md

 and symbols.
 Punctuation is mostly available.
 Some characters are rather ugly.
 The author has lousy handwriting.

+(Cursive and the font it generates are copyrighted by Jan Wolter)

 The initial commit of this repository comes from the cursive code as found at: ftp://puck.nether.net/pub/janc/cursive.tgz